jhou2/foo/README.md

 foo
 ===

-Repository to test review ninja features on
+We use this repository to test review ninja features involving the status api and other interaction with github repositories.